ktemba/iapCommunities/README.md

 This project is currently under development.

-## How to Install IAP Feed application
+## How to Install IAP Communities application

 To successfully install this application, you must have composer installed in your machine.